scjx123/ip/docs/DeveloperGuide.md

 Use case ends.<br>
 **Extensions** \
 &nbsp;&nbsp;&nbsp;3a.
 The module given is invalid\
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3a.1Use case shows `[NOT FOUND]` message\ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use case resumes at step 3\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3a.1Use case shows `[NOT FOUND]` message &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use case resumes at step 3\
 &nbsp;&nbsp;&nbsp;3b.
 User adds in the wrong module \
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3b.1The `untake` command can be used to untake the taken module \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3b.1The `untake` command can be used to untake the taken module

 **Use Case: List MC**
 **MSS:**

- 1. User requests to list total MC on the current list. \
+ 1. User requests to list total MC on the current list.
  2. DOMNUS shows the total MC of the current list.
-Default list is entire modules list. \
+Default list is entire modules list.

 Use case ends.<br>
 **Extensions**

 &nbsp;&nbsp;&nbsp;1a.
 User not focusing on the correct list \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1a1.
-DOMNUS shows the entire module list total MC instead of the 'taken' list MC \
+DOMNUS shows the entire module list total MC instead of the 'taken' list MC

-Use Case:

 ## Appendix D. Non-Functional Requirements